HOW OFTEN SHOULD A PERSON WITH DIABETES EAT?

 Eating well doesn’t have to eat into your time

 Some people fear that having to plan meals around diabetes will be time-consuming and complicated.
 It may be in the beginning when you’re faced with all the changes you’ll have to make, but in working with your dietitian, you can develop an eating plan that fits your food preferences, schedule, and lifestyle.
 Although everyone’s plan will be different, here are a few eating tips for blood sugar and diabetes management:

 This should include breakfast, lunch, and dinner.
 Eating a variety of healthy foods and controlling your portions are important too.

-Glucerna® nutritional drink is specifically designed for people with diabetes and has a low glycemic index.† Work with your diabetes team to fit Glucerna® into your meal plan.
+Glucerna® nutritional drinks are specifically designed for people with diabetes and have a low glycemic index.† Work with your diabetes team to fit Glucerna® into your meal plan.

 In today’s busy world, many of us eat without thinking about it, grabbing a bite to eat in the car or while checking our emails, or even watching TV.
 But being mindful of how and what you eat is really important when it comes to managing your diabetes and keeping your weight down.

 Simply put, mindful eating is about paying attention to what you’re eating — the look, the taste, the smells, the textures of food.
 But it goes beyond that.
 It’s also being aware of your hunger cues and any issues or guilt you may have around food, and figuring out whether you’re eating out of hunger or for emotional reasons.